NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

 in obs_def_rttov{13}_mod.f90 and rerun quickbuild.sh.
-Although both spectral radiance (mW/cm/m^2/sr) and brightness temperature (Kelvin) quantify the same emitted/reflected radiance from the atmosphere, the tendency for brightness temperatures to adhere closer to a gaussian distribution may improve the quality of the assimilation overall if using a DART filter type that depends on Gaussian assumptions (e.g. EAKF).
+Although both spectral radiance (mW/cm/m^2/sr) and brightness temperature (Kelvin) quantify the same emitted/reflected radiance from the atmosphere, the tendency for brightness temperatures to adhere closer to a gaussian distribution  may improve the quality of the assimilation if using a DART filter type that depends on Gaussian assumptions (e.g. EAKF).
 This is an ongoing area of research.